 - removing the smaller of the two bones

 - replacing the connective tissue that binds the bones together with a screw

 - adjusting the tissue that keeps your kneecap centered

-In a 2015 study on the surgical treatment of a bipartite patella, 84.1 percent of participants had reduced pain, and 98.3 percent were able to return to their presurgery activity levels once they healed.
+In a on the surgical treatment of a bipartite patella, 84.1 percent of participants had reduced pain, and 98.3 percent were able to return to their presurgery activity levels once they healed.
 Recovery time depends medical history, age, and type of surgery.
 However, most people recover within a few months.

 Having a bipartite patella is rare, and most people with them don’t even know they have one.
 If it does cause you pain, there are several effective treatment options available.
 While you may need to rest for a few months after treatment, you should be able to return to your normal level of activity after you recover.